WinTV v8.5 Download

 Where can I find the manual for WinTV?

-In WinTV v8, you can find the manual on our website under the Manuals tab.
+You can also find the manual on our website in the Support -> WinTV v8 under the Manuals tab.

 What do I need to upgrade the WinTV application from the Hauppauge website?